 - Al Neuharth, American journalist and author, founded USA Today (d.
 2013)

-- Yevgeny Ostashev, the test pilot of rocket, participant in the launch of the first artificial Earth satellite, Lenin prize winner, Candidate of Technical Sciences (d.
+- Yevgeny Ostashev, Russian test pilot, participant in the launch of the first artificial Earth satellite (d.
 1960)

 - Osman F. Seden, Turkish director, producer, and screenwriter (d.
 1998)